-Standard This AT-compatible mode is the default mode.
+- Standard This mode is the default mode.
 In this mode, the parallel port is limited to writing information to the device attached to it.
 You can use this mode with most IBM-compatible parallel printers.

-Bidirectional This PS/2-compatible mode is a bidirectional mode used for data transfer to other computers and supported devices.

-ECP The extended capabilities port (ECP) mode is a high-performance, bidirectional mode that uses direct memory access (DMA) for data transfer to a high-speed printer or other devices.

-EPP The enhanced parallel port (EPP) mode is a high-performance, bidirectional mode that has capabilities similar to ECP mode; the main difference is that EPP data transfers are processor-initiated instead of DMA.
+This mode is sometimes referred to as AT-compatible mode. - Bidirectional This mode is a bidirectional mode used for data transfer to other computers and supported devices.
+This mode is sometimes referred to as PS/2-compatible mode. - ECP The extended capabilities port (ECP) mode is a high-performance, bidirectional mode that uses direct memory access (DMA) for data transfer to a high-speed printer or other devices. - EPP The enhanced parallel port (EPP) mode is a high-performance, bidirectional mode that has capabilities similar to ECP mode; the main difference is that EPP data transfers are processor-initiated instead of DMA.
 EPP supports the connection of up to eight external devices such as hard disk drives, CD-ROM drives, tape drives, diskette drives, and a printer to the parallel port.
-These devices can be connected to each other in a daisy-chain arrangement, or they can be connected through an external multiplexer.
-The attachment of multiple devices requires device drivers supplied by the device manufacturers.

-ECP/EPP This mode combines the capabilities of the ECP and EPP modes.
+These devices can be connected to each other in a daisy chain arrangement, or they can be connected through an external multiplexer.
+The attachment of multiple devices requires device drivers supplied by the device manufacturers. - ECP/EPP This mode combines the capabilities of the ECP and EPP modes.
 Select this mode if you have both ECP and EPP devices connected to the parallel port.